 While you’re in this part of Antiparos, I recommend having lunch or dinner at Captain Pipinos Taverna not far from the beach.
 It’s an idyllic waterfront restaurant and one of the best places on the island to eat seafood.

 Pro tip: If you’re in the mood for exploring some hidden gems, visit the Agios Georgios Church which is located on the coast, about a kilometer northwest of the beach.
 Not only will you find a lovely Cycladic-style church here but also a beautiful secluded cove with crystal clear water.

-How to get to Agios Georgios Beach: This beach is located 12 km (7.5 miles) from Antiparos Town.
+How to get to Agios Georgios Beach: This beach is located 12 km (7.5 mi) from Antiparos Town.
 Unless you’re staying in Agios Georgios village, you either need to take a bus or rent a car/quad/bike to get here.
 We took the bus which cost around 6 euros for a return ticket.